keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 choice allows for either updating existing records (upserting) or simply adding new records (appending).

 ### Using Variables
-Variables are placeholders for values you frequently use in your transformation scripts, especially useful for common filter conditions.
+Variables are placeholders for values frequently used in your transformation scripts, especially useful for common filter conditions.
-By defining a value as a variable, you can easily update it in one spot, rather than changing it everywhere it appears.
+By defining a value as a variable, you can easily update it in one spot rather than changing it everywhere it appears.
 Check out more details on using variables
 [here](/transformations/variables/).

 ***Note:** For complex setups, you can even set variables dynamically through API calls when running components.*